tc-tommo/cv/cv.md

 - Built rapport with regular customers and resolved complaints professionally.

 ### 🍦 Artisan Gelato (2022)
-- Served customers with a friendly and welcoming attitude, providing product recommendations and samples.
-- Managed queues and worked efficiently during peak hours.
+- Produced gelato at a busy city centre location.
-- Maintained hygiene standards and restocked displays.
+- Maintained high standards of hygiene and cleanliness.

-### 🍴 Wetherspoons (2018-2019)
-- Worked behind the bar and on the floor, serving drinks and food to customers.
+- Worked in concert with the serving staff to ensure displays were well stocked and presented.
-- Responsible for cash handling, taking orders, and ensuring customer satisfaction.
-- Maintained a clean and safe environment, adhering to licensing laws and company policies.
-- Developed strong teamwork and multitasking skills in a busy pub setting.
+- A typical production rate would be 20-30 litres per hour

+### 🍴 Wetherspoons (2018-2019) - Kitchen Porter
+- Maintained exemplary hygiene standards in the kitchen.
+- Worked as part of a team to ensure orders were prepared and served quickly and efficiently.

-### 💪 Edinburgh University Gymnastics - Strength and conditioning coach (May 2023 - Present)
+### 💪 Edinburgh University Gymnastics - Strength coach (May 2023 - Present)
 - Organising and running a training programme, leadership and communication skills.
-- Worked with a team of coaches to deliver a programme of strength and conditioning sessions to the university gymnastics squad.
+- Worked with a team of coaches to deliver a programme of strength and conditioning sessions to the university gymnastics .

 ### 🍪 Nairn's Oatcakes (2021)
 - Assisted with production and packaging operations in a food manufacturing environment.